 Pace offers students the Coordinated Master of Science path to becoming an RDN.
 The successful completion of both the Didactic and Supervised Practice portions of our program (2 years full-time), will allow graduates to sit for the Commission on Dietetic Registration's (CDR) dietetic registration exam.
 If you pass the exam, you are a Registered Dietitian.
-Graduates may also choose to apply for New York state certification as a Registered Dietitian-Nutritionist.
+Graduates may also choose to apply for New York state licensure as a Registered Dietitian-Nutritionist.
+If you will be practicing outside of New York state, be sure to check the licensure requirements as they vary by state.